beefyfinance/beefy-blog/content/articles/the-beefy-team-is-here-to-champion-openness-and-transparency.en.md

 date = 2022-06-16T10:00:00Z
 draft = true
 header_image = "/uploads/open.png"
-short_description = "Learn more about the different ways we make the platform lives up to our high standards" sub_header = "Creating the open yield optimizer our users deserve " title = "The Beefy team is here to champion openness and transparency"
+short_description = "Learn more about the different ways we make sure the Beefy platform lives up to our high standards" sub_header = "Creating the open yield optimizer our users deserve " title = "The Beefy team is here to champion openness and transparency"